choojs/choo/README.md

-This does not include Safari 9 or any version of IE. If support for these platforms is required you will have to provide some sort of transform that makes this functionalty available in older browsers.
+This does not include Safari 9 or any version of IE. If support for these platforms is required you will have to provide some sort of transform that makes this functionality available in older browsers.
 The test suite uses [es2020](https://github.com/yoshuawuyts/es2020) as a global transform, but anything else which might satisfy this requirement is fair game.